anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 fully automatically by the Join Proxy node first enrolling itself as a Pledge, and then learning the IP address, the UDP port and the mode(s) (Stateful and/or Stateless) of the Registrar, through a discovery mechanism such as those described in Section 6.
-Other methods, such as provisioning the Join Proxy are out of scope of this document but equally feasible.
+Other methods, such as provisioning the Join Proxy are out of scope for this document but equally feasible.

 Once the Join Proxy is operational, its mode is determined by the mode of the Registrar.